Eternal Flame Falls

 Eternal Flame Falls is highly dependent on rainfall and melt water.
 It is usually only flowing in early spring, or after long bouts of heavy rain.
 It reaches 30 ft high, cascading over sloping shale in two segments.
 The top is a narrow cascade over limestone, nearly 8 ft high.
 The second tier spreads out more than twice the width as it cascades over shale.
 A small grotto, 5 ft up from the creek bed, to the right houses the natural gas spring that can be ignited to create a flame of 4-8 inches in height.
 When flow is high, the water pours over the grotto, covering the flame and diffusing the light like a lampshade.

-Difficulty: Moderate to Difficult, due to muddy and unstable terrain, steep trails, and unavoidable creek walking.
+Difficulty: Difficult, due to muddy and unstable terrain, steep trails, and unavoidable creek walking.
 Plan to get wet if water if flowing.

 Distance: Just over a half mile one way.
-Unless you get lost, then it will be considerably more.
+Unless you get lost, like I did, then it will be considerably more.